neoforged/Documentation/docs/concepts/sides.md

 ### The Physical Side

 When you open your Minecraft launcher, select a Minecraft installation and press play, you boot up a **physical client**.
 The word "physical" is used here in the sense of "this is a client program".
 This especially means that client-side functionality, such as all the rendering stuff, is available here and can be used as needed.
-The **physical server**, on the other hand, is what opens when you launch a Minecraft server JAR.
+In contrast, the **physical server**, also known as dedicated server, is what opens when you launch a Minecraft server JAR.
 While the Minecraft server comes with a rudimentary GUI, it is missing all client-only functionality.
 Most notably, this means that various client classes are missing from the server JAR.
 Calling these classes on the physical server will lead to missing class errors, i.e. crashes, so we need to safeguard against this.

 ### The Logical Side